Patent application: Rights conferred by a patent

+The patentee is not given a statutory right to exploit the invention, but rather a statutory right to prevent others from commercially exploiting it.
+Patentees may give permission, or grant a license, to other parties to use their inventions on mutually agreed terms.
+They may also sell their patent rights to someone else, who then becomes the new patent owner.
+There are certain exceptions to the principle that a patented invention cannot legally be exploited without the authorization of the patent owner.
+These exceptions take into account the balance between the legitimate interests of the patent holder and those of competitors, consumers and others.
+For example, many patent laws allow a patented invention to be exploited without the patentee's authorization: private acts for non-commercial purposes; acts for experimental purposes or scientific research; and acts for obtaining regulatory approval for pharmaceuticals.
+In addition, many laws provide for various situations under which compulsory licenses may be granted and government's use of patented inventions without the authorization of the patent owner may be allowed in the wider public interest.

 Trends in patents applications

+Global trends

 In 2020, 3.3 million patent applications were filed worldwide.
 This represents an increase of 1.6% on 2019.

 Note: World totals are WIPO estimates using data covering 161 patent offices.
 These totals include applications filed directly with national and regional offices and applications entering offices through the Patent Cooperation Treaty national phase (where applicable).
-China’s pre-2017 data are not comparable due to a change in methodology.
+China's pre-2017 data are not comparable due to a change in methodology.
 Due to this break in the data series, and to the high number of filings in China, it is not possible to report an accurate 2017 growth rate at world level.

+Top PCT patent applicants

+The Patent Cooperation Treaty (PCT) is an international patent law treaty, concluded in 1970.
+It provides a unified procedure for filing patent applications to protect inventions in each of its contracting states.
+A patent application filed under the PCT is called an international application, or PCT application.